Survey Procedures In Dentistry

 - There is a substantial burden of the disease in the community.

 Question 5.
-Write short note on pathfinder survey.
+Write a short note on the Pathfinder survey.

 Or

 Answer.
-Pathfinder survey incorporates sufficient examination sites to cover all important subgroups of population which can have different disease levels or treatment needs and at least three of age groups or index ages.
+Pathfinder survey incorporates sufficient examination sites to cover all important subgroups of the population, which can have different disease levels or treatment needs, and at least three of the age groups or index ages.

 Pathfinder surveys can be classified as either pilot or national depending on the number of sample sites, age groups or index ages included.